-What’s the difference between a person who makes gift baskets as a hobby and a person who operates a full-time gift basket enterprise?
+What’s the difference between a person who makes gift baskets as a hobby and a person who operates a full-time gift basket business?

-One thinks about fun money to spend on something they don’t do often, and the other is helping employees to put food on the table for their families.
+One thinks about fun money to spend on something she don’t do often, and the other is paying bills and putting food on the table with the money she earns each month.

-There’s a thick line between the two groups, and that’s what determines the price you apply to every gift basket you sell.
+There’s a thick line between the two operations, and that’s what determines the price you set for every gift basket you sell.

-One group isn’t better; they simply have a unique way of seeing gift baskets in their lives.
+One group isn’t better than the other.
+Each simply has a unique way of seeing gift baskets and its position in their lives.

 Which is your category?

-A person who’s new to gift baskets and has coaching questions:
+A person who’s new to gift baskets and has lots of questions:

 - Sees the gift as a fun item to make